runngezhang/ustb/README.md

 # UltraSound ToolBox (USTB) #

 An open source MATLAB toolbox for beamforming, processing, and visualization of ultrasonic signals.
-The USTB is developed as a joint effort of the Department of Circulation and Medical Imaging (ISB) of the Norwegian University of Science and Technology (https://www.ntnu.no/isb), and the Department of Informatics of the University of Oslo (http://www.uio.no/).
+The USTB is developed as a joint effort of:

-* Beamforming, processing, and visualization of ultrasonic signals.
+* the Department of Circulation and Medical Imaging of NTNU (https://www.ntnu.no/isb),
-* Current version __v1.9.x__ is in beta and shows the basic functionality of USTB for STAI, CPWI, and DW.
+* the Department of Informatics of the University of Oslo (http://www.uio.no/), and
+* the CREATIS Laboratory of the University of Lyon (https://www.creatis.insa-lyon.fr/site7/en).

 ### How do I get set up? ###